openbermuda/karmapi/docs/quantum_theory_of_gravity.rst

 A gravitational wave.

+A change in energy, changes the waves.

+momentum times ache gives the energy.

+and frequency is proportional to momentum too.

 Gravitational field
 ===================

 Matter, which is itself just gravitational waves.

+Waves running in circles and eights and more, gyroscopes in the sky.

 Gyroscopes
 ==========

-Bouncing along the waves, creating waves.
+Bouncing along the waves, creating waves as they pass.

 What is mass?
 =============

 Mass is a standing wave of energy in the fabric of space time.

+A gyroscope that pulls as you pull.

 Einstein
 ========

 Einstein guessed gravitational waves may be a thing.
 Two years ago, they were detected, they are a thing.

 Planck